lukegotjellyfish/AHK-Media-Keys/README.md

-# Example while spotify is active
+# Example while Spotify is running
 https://imgur.com/a/aYgg6a4
-# Example while spotify is not active
+# Example while Spotify is not running
 https://imgur.com/a/2CWTqsc

 # Requirements: AHK